mr-bt/manager.README/README.md

 NOTE: These examples do not apply to this document, as it serves as a reference for our collaborative efforts.

-Q1: How can we further encourage open and honest communication within our team?
-Q2: What specific strategies can we employ to foster trust among stakeholders when presenting new ideas?
-Q3: Could you provide more insights into the potential challenges of over-communication and how to address them effectively?

 ### Leadership

 Leadership is a wide and deep subject that is key for the long-term success of the company.
 I'm a big fan of [Amazon's 14 leadership principles](https://www.amazon.jobs/en/principles).
 Therefore you'll see me using them often within our context.
 Please get familiar with them and reach out if you'd like to discuss it further.